 Focused ultrasound thalamotomy.
 This noninvasive surgery involves using focused sound waves that travel through the skin and skull.
 The waves generate heat to destroy brain tissue in a specific area of the thalamus to stop a tremor.
 A surgeon uses magnetic resonance imaging to target the correct area of the brain and to be sure the sound waves are generating the exact amount of heat needed for the procedure.

-Focused ultrasound thalamotomy creates a lesion that can result in permanent changes to brain function.
+Focused ultrasound thalamotomy creates a sore that can result in permanent changes to brain function.
 Some people have experienced altered sensation, trouble with walking or difficulty with movement.
 However, most complications go away on their own or are mild enough that they don't interfere with quality of life.

 Lifestyle and home remedies